Find out about your options to study Spanish at the University of Sheffield.

 - Spanish languages & culture, a second language & culture, and a non-language subject

-If you are studying a non-language degree programme that includes unrestricted credits, you can also use these to study Spanish modules (see below for details).
+If you are studying a non-language degree programme that includes guided module choice, you can also use these to study Spanish modules (see below for details).

 At the University of Sheffield, we also offer certain science, technology, engineering and mathematics degrees with Spanish.
 The language component of our STEM degrees with Spanish is taught by the Modern Languages Teaching Centre - please visit the MLTC website for more information.